imrefazekas/harcon-amqp/README.md

 var amqpConfig = {
 	connectURL: 'amqp://localhost',
-	socketType: 'PUBSUB' // 'PUSHPULL' to be used for PUSH/PULL socket type };
+	socketType: 'PUBSUB', // 'PUSHPULL' to be used for PUSH/PULL socket type
+	timeout: 0
+};
 var harcon = new Harcon( { Barrel: Amqp.Barrel, barrel: amqpConfig }, function(err){
 } );
 ```

+Should the recipients be not available or fail to meet the timeframe defined by the attribute 'timeout', [harcon](https://github.com/imrefazekas/harcon) will call the callbacks of the given messages with an error.